kirajcg/pyscbwrapper/README.md

 News in version 0.1:
 Compatible with changes in the API.
 Includes a function for generating JSON queries from user-supplied input.
+It is now possible to go up and down in the metadata tree more than one step at a time.

 Dependencies: requests>=2.12.4